zumikiti/in-60-seconds/README.md

         └── *.png, jpg, gif
 ```

 Only one file is *required* to create a GitPitch slideshow presentation, a **PITCHME.md** markdown file.
 This is the file where you add the markdown content for your slides.
-Optional files, such as **PITCHME.yaml** and **PITCHME.css** can be added to customize settings and styles for your slide deck.
+Optional files, such as **PITCHME.yaml** and **PITCHME.css** can be added to activate custom settings and styles for your slide deck.

 Having *forked* this repository you are now ready to move on to step 2. in this *GitPitch In 60 Seconds* tutorial.